siddharthaxroy/test/content/articles/index.md

 title: "Scientific Articles"
 ---

-For non-scientists and the generally curious: Please go to the [Public Scholarship](/public/) page for popular science articles, podcasts interviews, panel discussions, science documentaries, and a TED talk.
+For non-scientists and the generally curious: Please go to the [Public Scholarship](/public/) page for popular science articles, science documentaries, and a TED talk.
+Podcast, radio, television, and newspaper appearances can be found on the [Press](/press/) page.

 ------